 - a.
 Fingernails should be kept trimmed to 1⁄4 inch or shorter.
 They should be clean, and nail polish, if used, should be clear or a pale, natural color.
 Artificial nails cannot be worn. - b.
-Jewelry No long necklaces; finger rings kept to a minimum; one pair small, non-dangling earrings. - c.
+Jewelry No long necklaces; finger rings kept to a minimum; one pair of small, non- dangling earrings. - c.
 Hair should be neat and well contained (shoulder-length or longer hair pulled back).
 No feathers, color strands, tinsel, etc. - d.
 Cosmetics should be used in moderation. - e.
 Colognes and perfumes are not acceptable in the internship setting. - f.
-No visible tattoos or other piercings are permitted.
+No visible tattoos or other piercings are permitted. - g.

-g.
 No gum.

-Navy blue scrub pants and navy blue scrub shirt will be worn.
+Black scrub pants and Teal scrub shirt will be worn.
 They must be clean, neat and modest-midriff covered.
 If T-shirts or turtlenecks are worn under scrub top, the color must be all white with no designs.
 White, full-coverage shoes will be worn.
 Uniform scrubs are required and can be purchased at the Edison State bookstore.
 One uniform is required; two uniforms are recommended.
+You will need to purchase a white lab coat for internship which is also available through the bookstore.